Documentation

 How SOPX handles this

 SOPX turns SOP writing into a recording task.
 Film the process on a phone, or screen-record a software workflow, and the AI extracts the steps, trims the clips, and drafts the descriptions.
+It also fills the governance header an SOP needs, the purpose, scope, and responsibilities that separate a procedure from a bare work instruction.
+You define those sections once as a reusable template, and the AI populates them from the same recording.
 A supervisor reviews and publishes in under 10 minutes.
-Operators open the SOP by scanning a QR code at the workstation, in any of 50+ languages.
+Operators open the SOP by scanning a QR code at the workstation, in any of 50+ languages, and the full header travels into the PDF and Word export.
 If the procedure already exists as a PDF, you can import it and SOPX parses it into a structured digital SOP with steps, descriptions, and images.
+Learn what belongs in an SOP.

 Related use case: Video to SOP →